rjdevaney/Master-microservices-with-java-spring-docker-kubernetes/section7/README.md

 </project>
 ```
 -  Make sure all the required and associated libraries are downloaded under maven dependencies of **accounts**, **loans**, **cards** microservices.
+-  Like we discussed in the course, add **@RefreshScope** annotation on top of **AccountsApplication.java, LoansApplication.java and CardsApplication.java**.
+This is completely
+   optional and can be used in the scenarios where we want to refresh the properties loaded into the given microservice with out the need of restart.
+In order to refresh the
+   properties we can invoke the POST API **/actuator/refresh** exposed by the actuator through Postman.
+This refresh API will be exposed only if we configure                        **management.endpoints.web.exposure.include=*** inside **application.properties** like mentioned in the below step.
 -  Open the **application.properties** present inside **accounts**, **loans**, **cards** microservices and make sure to update the properties related to Config server details
    inside them.
 After making the changes, your **application.properties** files should like below.
 For more details please check the course videos.
 ### \accounts\src\main\resources\application.properties